Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Features/Ranger Conclave.md

 ### Wolf Conclave:

-- **Wolf's Technique:** You gain proficiency with a weapon of your choice and you gain [[Weapon Mastery]] with that weapon or another weapon you have proficiency with.
+- **Wolf's Technique:** You gain proficiency with a weapon of your choice and you gain [[content/Core Rules/f_Character Creation/f_Classes/Class Roles/Role Features/Weapon Mastery]] with that weapon or another weapon you have proficiency with.

 - **Wolf's Fang:** While wielding a weapon you are proficient with, attacks you make against Marked creatures have their critical threshold increased by 1.